 A foam roller is a prop used for self-myofascial release (SMR) practices.
 This term refers to those techniques that use a tool (like the foam roller) to massage a muscle firmly.
 Other tools used might include a massage ball or massage stick.

-Most SMR techniques aim to fight muscle tightness, reduce sorenessOpens in a new tab., and keep at bay inflammation.
+Most SMR techniques aim to fight muscle tightness, reduce soreness, and keep at bay inflammation.
 While doing so, foam rolling can help your muscles relax and lengthen, thus increasing your range of motion.

 When incorporated before or after your daily workout, foam rolling can yield the same benefits as stretching.

-However, another study shows that foam rolling is one of the only techniques that does not affect your performanceOpens in a new tab. and allow you to gain the range of motion you need for cycling, running or hiking.
+However, another study shows that foam rolling is one of the only techniques that does not affect your performance and allow you to gain the range of motion you need for cycling, running or hiking.

 Who Is Foam Rolling For?

 Yoga can be extremely beneficial, but it will take time to show you the results you want.
-Instead, foam rolling is a quick solution to implement, and it can be safely addedOpens in a new tab. to your daily workout.
+Instead, foam rolling is a quick solution to implement, and it can be safely added to your daily workout.

 Usually, those athletes who appreciate foam rolling benefits in their workouts prefer to add a few minutes long sessions during the warm-up or cooldown parts of their training.